lizardbeans/diy-iidx/README.md

 Folder iidxsdvx/IIDX 9+1e+9leds/Arduino Leonardo/ contains 2 folders.

+This folder contains the code for IIDX layout.
+(9 buttons, 1 encoder, 9 LEDs)

   * leovx: for low quality encoders (24ppr)

   * leovxhq: for high quality encoders (600ppr)

+  If you have encoders with ppr different than 24ppr or 600ppr, you have to change some values inside the code.

 <hr>

 # Variations

-The code and CAD files included will let you make a DJDAO-size controller with interchangeable button plates, using an Arduino Leonardo to wire everything up.
+The code and CAD files included will let you make a Beatmania controller with interchangeable button plates, using an Arduino Leonardo to wire everything up.

 Included in this tutorial you can choose from 2 variations: